metio/terraform-provider-k8s/docs/data-sources/cluster_x_k8s_io_machine_pool_v1alpha3_manifest.md

 Optional:

 - `failure_domains` (List of String) FailureDomains is the list of failure domains this MachinePool should be attached to.
-- `min_ready_seconds` (Number) Minimum number of seconds for which a newly created machine instances shouldbe ready.Defaults to 0 (machine instance will be considered available as soon as itis ready)
+- `min_ready_seconds` (Number) Minimum number of seconds for which a newly created machine instances should be ready.
+Defaults to 0 (machine instance will be considered available as soon as it is ready)
-- `provider_id_list` (List of String) ProviderIDList are the identification IDs of machine instances provided by the provider.This field must match the provider IDs as seen on the node objects corresponding to a machine pool's machine instances.
+- `provider_id_list` (List of String) ProviderIDList are the identification IDs of machine instances provided by the provider.
+This field must match the provider IDs as seen on the node objects corresponding to a machine pool's machine instances.
 - `replicas` (Number) Number of desired machines.
-Defaults to 1.This is a pointer to distinguish between explicit zero and not specified.
+Defaults to 1.
+This is a pointer to distinguish between explicit zero and not specified.
-- `strategy` (Attributes) The deployment strategy to use to replace existing machine instances withnew ones. (see [below for nested schema](#nestedatt--spec--strategy))
+- `strategy` (Attributes) The deployment strategy to use to replace existing machine instances with new ones. (see [below for nested schema](#nestedatt--spec--strategy))

 <a id="nestedatt--spec--template"></a>
 ### Nested Schema for `spec.template`

 Optional:

-- `metadata` (Attributes) Standard object's metadata.More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#metadata (see [below for nested schema](#nestedatt--spec--template--metadata))
+- `metadata` (Attributes) Standard object's metadata.
+More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#metadata (see [below for nested schema](#nestedatt--spec--template--metadata))
-- `spec` (Attributes) Specification of the desired behavior of the machine.More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#spec-and-status (see [below for nested schema](#nestedatt--spec--template--spec))
+- `spec` (Attributes) Specification of the desired behavior of the machine.
+More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#spec-and-status (see [below for nested schema](#nestedatt--spec--template--spec))

 <a id="nestedatt--spec--template--metadata"></a>
 ### Nested Schema for `spec.template.metadata`

 Optional:

-- `annotations` (Map of String) Annotations is an unstructured key value map stored with a resource that may beset by external tools to store and retrieve arbitrary metadata.
-They are notqueryable and should be preserved when modifying objects.More info: http://kubernetes.io/docs/user-guide/annotations
+- `annotations` (Map of String) Annotations is an unstructured key value map stored with a resource that may be set by external tools to store and retrieve arbitrary metadata.
+They are not queryable and should be preserved when modifying objects.
+More info: http://kubernetes.io/docs/user-guide/annotations
-- `generate_name` (String) GenerateName is an optional prefix, used by the server, to generate a uniquename ONLY IF the Name field has not been provided.If this field is used, the name returned to the client will be differentthan the name passed.
-This value will also be combined with a unique suffix.The provided value has the same validation rules as the Name field,and may be truncated by the length of the suffix required to make the valueunique on the server.If this field is specified and the generated name exists, the server willNOT return a 409 - instead, it will either return 201 Created or 500 with ReasonServerTimeout indicating a unique name could not be found in the time allotted, and the clientshould retry (optionally after the time indicated in the Retry-After header).Applied only if Name is not specified.More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#idempotencyDeprecated: This field has no function and is going to be removed in a next release.
+- `generate_name` (String) GenerateName is an optional prefix, used by the server, to generate a unique name ONLY IF the Name field has not been provided.
+If this field is used, the name returned to the client will be different than the name passed.
+This value will also be combined with a unique suffix.
+The provided value has the same validation rules as the Name field, and may be truncated by the length of the suffix required to make the value unique on the server.
+If this field is specified and the generated name exists, the server will NOT return a 409 - instead, it will either return 201 Created or 500 with Reason ServerTimeout indicating a unique name could not be found in the time allotted, and the client should retry (optionally after the time indicated in the Retry-After header).
+Applied only if Name is not specified.
+More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#idempotency Deprecated: This field has no function and is going to be removed in a next release.
-- `labels` (Map of String) Map of string keys and values that can be used to organize and categorize(scope and select) objects.
-May match selectors of replication controllersand services.More info: http://kubernetes.io/docs/user-guide/labels
+- `labels` (Map of String) Map of string keys and values that can be used to organize and categorize (scope and select) objects.
+May match selectors of replication controllers and services.
+More info: http://kubernetes.io/docs/user-guide/labels
 - `name` (String) Name must be unique within a namespace.
-Is required when creating resources, althoughsome resources may allow a client to request the generation of an appropriate nameautomatically.
-Name is primarily intended for creation idempotence and configurationdefinition.Cannot be updated.More info: http://kubernetes.io/docs/user-guide/identifiers#namesDeprecated: This field has no function and is going to be removed in a next release.
+Is required when creating resources, although some resources may allow a client to request the generation of an appropriate name automatically.
+Name is primarily intended for creation idempotence and configuration definition.
+Cannot be updated.
+More info: http://kubernetes.io/docs/user-guide/identifiers#names Deprecated: This field has no function and is going to be removed in a next release.
 - `namespace` (String) Namespace defines the space within each name must be unique.
-An empty namespace isequivalent to the 'default' namespace, but 'default' is the canonical representation.Not all objects are required to be scoped to a namespace - the value of this field forthose objects will be empty.Must be a DNS_LABEL.Cannot be updated.More info: http://kubernetes.io/docs/user-guide/namespacesDeprecated: This field has no function and is going to be removed in a next release.
+An empty namespace is equivalent to the 'default' namespace, but 'default' is the canonical representation.
+Not all objects are required to be scoped to a namespace - the value of this field for those objects will be empty.
+Must be a DNS_LABEL.
+Cannot be updated.
+More info: http://kubernetes.io/docs/user-guide/namespaces Deprecated: This field has no function and is going to be removed in a next release.
 - `owner_references` (Attributes List) List of objects depended by this object.
-If ALL objects in the list havebeen deleted, this object will be garbage collected.
-If this object is managed by a controller,then an entry in this list will point to this controller, with the controller field set to true.There cannot be more than one managing controller.Deprecated: This field has no function and is going to be removed in a next release. (see [below for nested schema](#nestedatt--spec--template--metadata--owner_references))
+If ALL objects in the list have been deleted, this object will be garbage collected.
+If this object is managed by a controller, then an entry in this list will point to this controller, with the controller field set to true.
+There cannot be more than one managing controller.
+Deprecated: This field has no function and is going to be removed in a next release. (see [below for nested schema](#nestedatt--spec--template--metadata--owner_references))

 <a id="nestedatt--spec--template--metadata--owner_references"></a>
 ### Nested Schema for `spec.template.metadata.owner_references`